Neuffexx/DisplayKeys-IS/README.md

 - Clean Up UI
 - Improve Image Splitting Logic
 - Saving/Loading presets (in case you find combos that work for you)
 - Automate Profile Assignment !
-Base Camp Only ! ()
+Base Camp Only !
+(Need to look into how)
+- Create UI Representation of how the image will be cut/cropped

 ## How does it work?
 Oh wow someone actually reads this?